BirchKwok/lynsedb/README.md

 4. Search by semantic similarity plus filters.
 5. Send the returned fields to your LLM as grounded context.

-LynseDB also supports document-first calls through `documents=` and `search(document=...)`, which use a lazy local default text embedding model.
 For production systems, explicitly choose and version your embedding model.
+Pass vectors directly through `vectors=` when you already use OpenAI embeddings, sentence-transformers, FastEmbed, CLIP, or your own model.

 ## One API, Three Deployment Shapes